bibekbhatta/Test/README.md

 # Test
-This repository is for testing purposes

-in different Python environments without having to install packages locally
+This repository is for testing purposes in different Python environments without having to install packages locally

-More files may be updated later

 To open in binder, CLICK the following banner / logo